 As a member of the London Conchord Ensemble he has had much of his music performed (notably in the USA and at London’s Wigmore Hall) and recorded.
 He has worked closely with overtone singers Rollin Rachele and Paul Terrell, tenors James Gilchrist, Toby Spence and Daniel Norman and sopranos Emma Tring and Olivia Robinson.

-Nicholas grew up surrounded by the natural beauty of the Ashdown Forest in Sussex and influenced by the creative environment of the local Rudolf Steiner school (Michael Hall).
+Nicholas grew up surrounded by the natural beauty of the Ashdown Forest in Sussex and influenced by the creative environment of the local Rudolf Steiner School (Michael Hall).
 During the early nineties he wrote for the English Eurythmy Theatre who toured extensively in the USA and Europe with productions The Winds of Time and Storm’s Child.

 War’s Embers, his settings of Ivor Gurney, was premiered in 2004 at the Wigmore Hall by tenor James Gilchrist, with Emily Pailthorpe, oboe d’amore and Julian Milford, piano.
 His series of compositions Harmoniae Naturales, explores his long-held fascination with natural tuning.
 Numbers I – III were written and premiered between 2005 – 2009.
 2013 saw the world premier of Harmoniae Naturales IV, Luminescence, given by the Orpheus Sinfonia, cellist Tom Carroll and tenor Nigel Robson at St. George’s Hanover square, London.
 Also featured in this concert was …like Shining from Shook Foil, a setting of Hopkins’ transcendental poetry for soprano and orchestra with Olivia Robinson.